What to do about fiddle leaf fig leaf spots.

-Here’s a guide to leaf troubleshooting for fiddle leaf figs:
+Here’s a guide to leaf troubleshooting for fiddle leaf fig leaf spots:

-The #1 sign that your fiddle is unhappy is brown spots.
+The #1 sign that your fiddle is unhappy is fiddle leaf fig leaf spots that are brown.
 However, brown spots can indicate a bunch of different issues, including, but not limited to:

 Learn all about brown spots and how to treat them here: